The Ultimate Guide to CoLiving and Coworking In South America

 - Visit some of the many museums

-- Visit Parque Botero full of sculpture from one of Colombia’s most famous artists.
+- Visit Parque Botero full of sculptures from one of Colombia’s most famous artists.

 - Take the teleferico to Parque Arvi and enjoy a walk along one of its stunning trails.